-Exclude benefits such as longevity pay and educational bonus from the hourly salary.

-If a position is vacant on July 1, report the position, the hours of the position, and the salary range.
-Remember to report the position as vacant.

-Enter the number of vacant positions in the "Number of vacancies" line for each position type.
+- \Include one educational level for each staff member reported exclude education level for custodian, vacancies, and frozen positions.
+When 1 staff member holds 2 or more positions, report their education level only once in the position with the greatest responsibility or most hours per week. - \If a staff member has an MLS or a PhD in Library and Information Science and an additional advanced degree(s), report ONLY the MLS or PhD in Library and Information Science. - \Exclude benefits such as longevity pay and educational bonus from the hourly salary. - \If a position is vacant on July 1, report the position, the hours of the position, and the salary range.
+Remember to report the position as vacant. - \Enter the number of vacant positions in the "Number of vacancies" line for each position type.
 Do not report frozen positions as vacancies.
-Frozen positions are positions that cannot be filled indefinitely due to budgetary or other reasons.

-List one hourly salary range for each funded position classification.
+Frozen positions are positions that cannot be filled due to budgetary or other reasons and will not be filled in the current fiscal year.
+Vacant positions are temporarily unfilled positions and are funded or expected to be funded in the current fiscal year and will be filled or expected to be filled within the fiscal year. - \List one hourly salary range for each funded position classification.
 Do not report average salaries.
 If no range exists, report the actual hourly amount paid.
 When more than one position is included in a position classification or title, report the lowest minimum hourly salary and the highest maximum hourly salary paid to those positions to create an inclusive range for all the positions in the classification or title.
-For example, under Staff Librarians-Adult Ref.
-Service, a library may have 5 reference positions among 3 position titles: Reference Librarian I, II and III.
-Report the beginning hourly salary for the Reference Librarian I position and the highest hourly salary for the Reference Librarian III position to create an inclusive range for all 5 positions.
-When the hourly wage is less than the minimum wage as of 07/01/2020, report the ANNUAL amount paid as a stipend by answering "Yes" to the question "Stipend".
-As of 01/01/2020, the Massachusetts minimum wage is \$12.00 per hour.
+For example, under Adult Service Librarian, a Library may have 5 reference positions among 3 position titles: Reference Librarian I, II and III.
+Report the beginning hourly salary for the Reference Librarian I position and the highest hourly salary for the Reference Librarian III position to create an inclusive range for all 5 positions. - \When the hourly wage is less than the minimum wage as of 07/01/2023, report the ANNUAL amount paid as a stipend by answering "Yes" to the question "Stipend".
+As of 01/01/2023, the Massachusetts minimum wage is \$15.00 per hour.
 These positions are considered Volunteer Staff.